 If you are unsure of the status of your property, we can take a look in more detail once you submit your property.

 No problem!
-We can usually find a copy of your deed in county or municipal records.
+We can often find a copy of your deed in the county or municipal records.

 Does the zoning designation on my land matter?